 Math Teaching Courses

-Math 105 ABC - Mathematics and Pedagogy for Teaching Secondary School Mathematics
+Math 105 ABC - Mathematics and Pedagogy for Teaching Secondary School Mathematics (High School)

 The Joint Math/Ed Program (JMEP) is a collaborative effort of the UCLA Mathematics Department and the Graduate School of Education's Teacher Education Program.
 In this program, students begin work toward a California Preliminary Single Subject Teaching Credential in Mathematics and a Master of Education degree during their senior year, and complete this coursework by the end of the academic year immediately following completion of their bachelor's degree.
 The program enables students to earn a full time salary while teaching full time in Los Angeles urban schools during the academic year immediately following their bachelor's degree.

 For more information and to apply, please go to the UCLA Curtis Center for Mathematics and Teaching.
 Also see UCLA Graduate School of Education Undergraduate Programs.

 Applicants for a California Preliminary Single Subject Teaching Credential in Mathematics must verify their "subject matter competence" to teach mathematics in one of two ways: 1) complete a CA-approved "subject matter program" and obtain verification of completion from the university with the approved program or 2) achieve a passing score on the three part California Subject Matter Examination for Teachers (CSET).